Ultralong range Broadband Phased Array Radio

-The Cordis Array II technology with electronically steerable antennas is able to change the direction of the antenna instantly.
-This unique feature enables a single ground antenna to operate several UAV’s simultaneously.
+The Cordis Array II technology with electronically steerable radios is able to change the direction of the antenna instantly.
+This unique feature enables a single ground antenna to operate several UAVs simultaneously.
 This point-to-multipoint functionality provides connectivity to all units in the network even if all units are moving.

 Cordis Array II antenna technology

-The picture shows the point-to-multipoint capability in the Cordis Array II system where a single ground station can operate several UAV’s.
-The narrow antenna beam instantly moves in the direction of interest for communication and focuses the radio power to provide long-range links to all UAVs.
+The picture shows the point-to-multipoint capability in the Cordis Array II radio where a single ground station can operate several UAVs.
+The ultranarrow antenna beam instantly moves in the direction of interest for communication and focuses the radio power to provide long-range links to all UAVs.
 The Cordis Array II radio can maintain link while on the move, pending line-of-sight.

-Challenging applications that require link also in non-line-of sight conditions will benefit from the high output power and sensitive reception system provided by the narrow beams in the Cordis Array II technology.
+Challenging applications that require link also in non-line-of-sight conditions will benefit from the high output power and sensitive reception system provided by the ultranarrow beam in the Cordis Array II technology.

-The Cordis Array II technology can endure a very high propagation path and will be able to operate beyond the direct line-of-sight with a performance exceeding conventional tactical radio systems.
+The Cordis Array II technology can endure a very high propagation path and will be able to operate beyond line-of-sight with a performance exceeding conventional tactical radio systems.